 Mixing different types of plants, such as shrubs, perennials, and annuals, will add depth and variety to your garden.
 Using native plants will be better adapted to your local climate.
 Just remember they will also require less maintenance and be more sustainable.

 In conclusion, consulting with your local landscaping company near you is always best.
-If you live in Calabash or surrounding areas, Buddy’s Landscaping Services have many years of experience designing a one-of-a-kind outdoor oasis.
+If you live in North Myrtle Beach or surrounding areas, Buddy’s Landscaping Services have many years of experience designing a one-of-a-kind outdoor oasis.
 Give us a call at (843) 593-6715.